Nala Damayanthi (1957 film): Plot

-Based on a story from the Vana Parva of Mahabharata.
-Damayanthi is the princess of Vidarbha Kingdom.
-Nala is the king of Nishadha Kingdom.
+The film is based on a story from the Vana Parva of Mahabharata.
+Damayanthi is the princess of Vidarbha Kingdom and Nala is the king of Nishadha Kingdom.
 He is an excellent cook.
 They love and marry each other and beget two children.
 But soon they undergo hardships due to Nala losing his kingdom in a game of dice.
 They get separated but Damayanthi is found and joins her father with her two children.
 Nala is bitten by a snake and becomes a dwarf.
 Damayanthi arranges for a fake swayamwara to find her husband.
 Nala, as a dwarf, attends the ceremony with his master.
 Damayanthi recognizes him from the food he prepared.
 Nala is restored to his former self and the couple are reunited.